Shigeko Kubota: Artistic medium and development

 Kubota was one of the first artists to commit to video art and new media, long before its status as an art form was widely recognized.
 Her early work with Fluxus centered around 1965, after moving to New York City, before she moved on to explore new artistic directions and video.
 She was known for early video making on the Sony Portapak, one of the first compact individually-operated cameras, as previous models required whole crews.
 She described filming with this camera in gendered terms: "Portapak and I travelled all over Europe and Japan without male accompaniment.
 Portapak tears down my backbone, shoulder, and waist.
 I travel alone with my Portapak on my back, as Vietnamese women do with their babies."
-Her first experiments with a video camera were manipulated close-up self-portraits, made using the newly invented Paik/Abe Video Synthesizer while she, Paik, and artist Shuya Abe were teaching art CalArts in 1970-71.
+Her first experiments with a video camera were manipulated close-up self-portraits, made using the newly invented Paik/Abe Video Synthesizer while she, Paik, and artist Shuya Abe were teaching art at CalArts in 1970-71.
 Among these tapes was A Day at the California Institute of the Arts, which evidence suggests was retitled as Self-Portrait and incorporated into the sculptural work Video Poem (1970–75).
 From these works, Kubota quickly pivoted to what would become her signature "video diary" approach, through which she documented personal and artistic journeys, added text or audio commentary, and integrated early image-processing techniques like chroma keying, matting, and colorizing to create a "fusion of video documentary and video art, aiming at the higher dimension of consciousness in style and semantics."